 Table of Contents

-The spirits and mixers you decide on stocking depends on your style.
-If you have a lot of drop in guests, you might need a larger cross-section of accoutrements on hand.
+The spirits and mixers you decide on stocking depend on your style.
+If you have a lot of drop-in guests, you might need a larger cross-section of accouterments on hand.
 If your bar is for your own enjoyment most of the time, then you can tailor your liquor and mixers more specifically to your tastes, having some essentials on standby in case your book club changes locations to your place at the last minute.

 Here are 7 mixers you should keep in the fridge or on the shelf that will earn some gold stars with your impromptu garden party or with yourself (“Good lookin’ out, past self.
 Loving this gin and tonic tonight!”).